SciLifeLab and EMBL in collaboration

 SciLifeLab supports exchange visits to EMBL.

-SciLifeLab provides financial support for exchange visits between SciLifeLab and an EMBL site (facility or research group) in 2024.
+SciLifeLab provides financial support for exchange visits between SciLifeLab and an EMBL site (facility or research group).

 Read about valuable experiences from the 2023 EMBL visits